-- In the six quarters from April 2021 to September 2022, the Company focused on progressing and completing the Feasibility Study, preparation work and permitting of the demonstration plant, and the preparation of the Final ESIA.
+• In the five quarters from July 2021 to September 2022, the Company focused on progressing and completing the Feasibility Study, preparation work and permitting of the demonstration plant, and the preparation of the final ESIA.
 The Company completed the Feasibility Study in the quarter ended September 2022.
-The number of employees at the Project site has risen continuously in relation to the demonstration plant site preparation and commissioning. - In the most recent two quarters, the Company continued the work related to the preparation and submission of the Final ESIA. - In the most recent three quarters, the Company also incurred expenses related to the evaluation of a potential dissolution plant at the Port of Bécancour in Québec, Canada, which would produce high-purity manganese products for the North American EV market.
+The number of employees at the Project site has risen continuously in relation to the demonstration plant site preparation and commissioning.
+In the most recent two quarters, the Company focused on awarding the EPCM contract.

+- In the two quarters from October 2022 to March 2023, the Company continued the work related to the preparation and submission of the final ESIA. - In the most recent four quarters, the Company also incurred expenses related to the evaluation of a potential dissolution plant at the Port of Bécancour in Québec, Canada, which would produce high-purity manganese products for the North American EV market.